go to main contents

 Service Learning Experiences in the Bachelor's Degree in Telematic Engineering

-Final Degree Project - Mobile application for the Transfusion Centre and Tissue Bank
+Bachelor's thesis - Mobile application for the Tarragona Blood Bank

 • Coordination: Montse García Famoso (montse.garcia@urv.cat)

-- Provide information about donation centers and campaigns.
+- gives information about donation centres (mobile and nonmobile) and campaigns, and

-• Students were defined, designed and implemented a multiplatform mobile application.
-The main characteristic of this mobile application is that it allows users to access services currently offered through the social organization website.
+Students defined, designed and implemented a multi-platform mobile application that allows users to access services offered through the corporate website and other extra services.

-• You can listen to the experience in Tarragona Ràdio
+• You can listen to the experience on Tarragona Ràdio

-Final Degree Project - Mobile application for people with cerebral palsy
+Bachelor's thesis - Mobile application for people with accessibility problems

 • Coordination: César Mauri Loba (cesar.mauri@urv.cat)

-Final Degree Project - Application for mobile devices to care for children with autism who are lost
+Bachelor's thesis - Mobile application for interacting with children with autism who are lost

 • Coordination: Maria Ferré Bergadà (maria.ferre@urv.cat)